Frequently Asked Questions about Home Studies

 Does my home have to be child proof when the social worker comes to do the home study?

 No, it doesn’t.
 However if you have other children living in your home, it should reflect your safety precautions that you have already put in place.
-Generally, you will have plenty of time to get your home child proof after you bring your child home.
+Generally, you will have plenty of time to get your home child proofed after you bring your child home.
 For the safety of your child, your home should be made ‘child proof’ by the time he/she is crawling.